cagix/TIBHannover-Markdown-Pandoc-Processor/README.md

         * **format** - format of the output like epub, html, pdf, asciidoc
     * **generate_landingpage** - generate a html-landing-page (true/false)
     * **generate_reuse_note** - generate the reuse note at the end of the document
     * **content_files** - (optional, default: use alphabetical order of all available markdown-files without README.md) ordered list of markdown-files to use as input.
 If the default alphabetical sort order is used, the configuration does not have to be adjusted for each new md file - however, the alphabetical sorting must be taken into account when naming the files, e.g. by using leading numbers in the file names (e.g. 01_introduction.md, 02_course.md, 03_appendix.md).
 If the sort order is defined via _content_files_, each new Markdown file must be added in the configuration - the naming of the files does not matter in this case.
+* Styles
+    * You can define your own css in file _pandoc.css_ in your markdown-input-directory.
+Default css from _default-pandoc.css_ is used if no such file exists.
 * Environment variables
-    * **OUTPUT_FILENAME** - (default: `document`) the base filename of generated documents (without extension)
+    * **OUTPUT_FILENAME** - (default: `document`) the base filename of generated documents (without extension).
+Generated and prepared documents will be available as _\<OUTPUT_FILENAME\>.\<extension\>_
     * **USER_AGENT** - set the user agent that is used by pandoc during creation of output files

 ## Usage (CLI)